the artist isn’t present

 the artist isn't present has inverted the monumentality prevalent in Akínwándé’s work, magnifying a microscopic element to art making.
 The exhibition still evokes a similar intimacy that is created by standing nose to knee to stern political figures, but this time we are in the intimate space of the artist's mind; a place we should perhaps not be in at all.

 "It's not much about the viewer's opinions being reflected in the work, because work is made according to personal convictions not public opinion but your own personal thoughts are partly constructed by social narrative".
-Through the artist's own, hand-written reflections, we are reminded that people will walk in and out of this 'room' and have a very different conversation with the artist to the next person.
+Through the artist's own, hand-written reflections, we are reminded that people will bring their own lived experience to the reading of these works.
 Within an hour of installing the exhibition, someone spoke to me about the use of corrugated metal as a symbol of protection, “putting your arm over your workbook in school”.
 Another colleague circled the exhibition and upon leaving, shared that they understood the material - which is most commonly used to secure a site - as a social and political symbol of hostility.

 "Maybe my presence isn't needed in Glasgow.
 Historically, commodities have always been more important and valued more than the people.
 Is this case, the art work, more important than the artist"